 Mexican expressionist artist Francisco Toledo dies at 79

-MEXICO CITY (AP) — Mexico's president has announced the death of expressionist painter Francisco Toledo, who was well-known and respected in the country both for his art and his activism.
+MEXICO CITY (AP) — Expressionist painter Francisco Toledo, who was well-known and respected in Mexico both for his art and his activism, has died, the country's president announced late Thursday.

-President Andres Manuel Lopez Obrador wrote in his Twitter account late Thursday that "art is mourning."
+President Andres Manuel Lopez Obrador wrote in his Twitter account that "art is mourning."
 He called the 79-year-old Toledo "an authentic defender of nature, customs and traditions of our people."

+The artist's family later confirmed his death on his Facebook page.
+They said a traditional offering to the dead was being up at one of the arts centers founded by Toledo in his native Oaxaca state.

 The cause of death was not immediately disclosed.

-Toledo's enigmatic paintings and sculptures were marked by the animals, colors and traditions of his native Oaxaca state.
+Toledo's enigmatic paintings and sculptures were marked by the animals, colors and traditions of Oaxaca.
+Insects, cats, and other animals were presented in almost mythological contexts in Toledo's work, whose colors also evoked the brilliant palette of Oaxaca.

 His activism was also centered in Oaxaca, particularly for saving its historic buildings and green spaces and defending against cultural encroachment.